Do your knees make noise? There's probably no reason for concern. Popping and cracking sounds usually aren't signs that something's wrong.

 “A lot of joints crack and the knees are a really common joint to crack,” says David McAllister, MD, director of the UCLA's Sports Medicine Program.
 “Most people have knees that crack when they squat down or go through the full arc of motion.
 We generally don’t worry about cracking or popping when it isn’t associated with pain or swelling.”

 Knee pain is incredibly common.
 In the United States, it's responsible for about 1/3 of all doctor's visits for muscle and bone pain.
 Knee pain is a special problem for athletes -- over half of all athletes endure it every year.

-Some of the most common reasons for knee pain are swollen or torn ligaments, meniscus (cartilage) tears, and runner's knee.
+Some of the most common reasons for knee pain are sprained ligaments, meniscus (cartilage) tears, tendonitis, and runner's knee.
 But the knee is a complex joint, and there's plenty more that can go wrong.